- Closing the Transportation Funding Gap

 Building, maintaining, operating, improving, and expanding a transportation system often relies on a mix of revenues from a variety of sources.
 In San Francisco, as in the rest of the Bay Area, local revenue sources are a substantial piece of the overall funding picture and are often matched with other federal, state, or regional dollars to maximize their impact and help fully fund projects.

-San Francisco's Transportation Task Force 2045 identified a $22 billion funding gap for San Francisco's transportation systems from 2019-2045, a gap that will require multiple funding sources to close.
+San Francisco's Transportation Task Force 2045 identified a $22 billion funding gap for San Francisco's transportation systems from 2019 to 2045, a gap that will require multiple funding sources to close.
 Policymakers have proposed strategies to address this funding gap at the state, regional, and local levels.

 The Transportation Authority will use information from the Transportation Task Force 2045 effort to develop the San Francisco Transportation Plan, our citywide, long-range investment and policy blueprint for San Francisco's multimodal transportation system.
 This plan is coordinated with Plan Bay Area 2050.